-St. Elizabeth School embraces a system of behavioral supports that includes Positive Behavioral Interventions and Supports (also known as PBIS).
-PBIS is a research and evidence-based national endeavor to improve student success in school.
+St. Elizabeth School has received Gold Metal Status every year since 2004 from MSDE for our Positive Behavioral Interventions and Supports (also known as PBIS) practices.
+PBIS is a research and evidence-based framework to improve student success in school.
 PBIS is a systems approach that includes a school-wide program that teaches a uniform set of behavioral expectations.
-The expectations apply to all school settings – classrooms, hallways, lunchrooms, gym/recreation, and even buses.
-Here at SES, our students participate in PBIS by receiving Eagle High Fives.
+These expectations apply to all school settings – classrooms, hallways, lunchrooms, gym/recreation, and even buses.
+Here at SES, our students participate in PBIS by receiving Eagle High 5s.

 Eagle High 5s promotes a school environment in which all personnel teach a uniform set of behavioral expectations that apply to all school-wide settings.
 These expectations are: Responsibility, Respect, Rethink, Achievement, and Encouragement.